 Helps remove dead skin and promotes blood circulation.
 Leaves skin soft and healthy.
 Awesome skin buffer.
-Works for facials, back and shoulder exfoliation.
+Works for facials, and back and shoulder exfoliation.
 Lathers well.
 Larger size that can be cut for use on small areas.
 Dries well.

 May be too rough for some skin types.

 Provides great scrubbing action for adequate exfoliation.
-Long and stretchy enough to scrub your back and other hard to reach areas.
+Long and stretchy enough to scrub your back and other hard-to-reach areas.
 Easy to clean and dry.
 Machine wash, but hang dry.
 Leaves skin feeling soft and clean.

 Starts out a bit coarse and gets softer after long-time use.

 It’s softer than most exfoliating towels without losing the edge it needs to help remove dead skin and fight breakouts.
 It’s made of 2 threads woven together to accomplish that.
 It’s made in Japan.

 A few people had allergic reactions to the material.
 Test it on a small patch of skin before full use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Do you want healthy, radiant skin?
 It begins with an essential early step in your skincare routine: buffing your body with an exfoliating washcloth.